 He wrapped his arms around my shoulders, and I slid my own around his waist.
 I was right: I had been wholly unprepared for these sensations.
 Without my corset binding me, my breasts pressed against the hardness of his torso.
 In the absence of petticoats, I could feel the muscles of his long legs sheltering my own, the swell of his manhood resting against my lower belly.

 I turned my head and nestled my cheek into his robe, relishing in the thin veneer of soft fabric covering the heavy muscles of his chest.
 His jackets and waistcoats and starched shirts were far too scratchy for this kind of closeness.
 And there was always the risk that I would smear them with rouge.

 He lifted a hand and cradled the back of my head, holding me in place.
 I exhaled deeply and nuzzled closer still, pausing when my ear came to rest over the steady sound of his heartbeat.

 If there was a heaven, surely it existed here in his embrace.

 “I’m sorry,” he rumbled.
 “John said it was the one about your mother.”

-I nodded, a tear slipping free from my eye to be quickly soaked up by his robe.
+I nodded, a tear slipping free to be quickly soaked up by his robe.